Why you sweat so much when you exercise

 Sound familiar?
 Click here to learn more about hyperhidrosis

-Are there factors that affect how much we sweat?
+What factors affect how much we sweat?

 Absolutely.
 Our bodies are all different, with varying metabolic rates and fitness capabilities.